jchck/_jstn/readme.md

 finally, gulp.js places all this at `./source/js/`

 it's at this point that hexo takes over. hexo begins a watch task when we run `$ npm start` that task moves any js from `./source/js/` to the generated site root at `./public/js/`.

+this means that [a] it's possible to process js w/o hexo running and [b] when hexo is running, you'll need to hit `$ npm run build:js` to process js.

 ### views & templates